carlHandy/svg-to-png/README.md

-# SVG to PNG Converter
+# SVG to PNG Buffer

 This package provides a simple utility function to convert SVG files to PNG format using Node.js.
 It utilizes the `canvas` library to handle the image conversion.